 Since returning to Australia, I have done all the right things to return my footprint back to a more even keel.
 Lived in share-houses and small apartments.
 Cycled and walked instead of owning a car.
 Bought local and natural or organic.
 Lived in the city.
 Used less electricity.
 Reduced.
 Reused.
 Recycled.

 My rubbish/recycling program is on the super conscientious side of things.
 I operate on the ‘no rubbish to landfill’ aspiration.
+Not quite zero waste but very intentional nonetheless.
 Everything gets recycled and I do whatever I can to reduce waste.
 Portable things like lunches have reusable glass or good quality plastic containers.
 Each year I make a new goal to use less disposable things, so I now use washable cloths when cleaning, hankies instead of tissues, print university work sparingly and double-sided, etc. Paper and daily recycling of grocery waste goes with the local council pickup.
 Coles supermarket gets my soft plastics and the occasional plastic shopping bag.
 Batteries and ink cartridges go to Officeworks.
 If I didn’t live in so many different places, my compost would be collected too.
 Generally with this much effort, my landfill contribution is quite small.

 Can you see where I’m going with this?
 Yup.
 The biggest issue, keeping stuff in storage is finding where to put it when I rid myself of ownership.
 Littered near the front of my storage are sorted piles ready to go: the giveaway on Gumtree pile; the sell pile; the e-waste recycling pile; the charity pile.
 Fortunately there are rubbish, recycling and now charity bins on the property, so the charity pile doesn’t last long.
 But time to sell or giveaway, the ability to move large amounts of recyclables and the money to replace things or purchase whatever tool is required to further reduce my collection are constant blocks.
 Mental blocks that grind my progress to a dead halt.